 By Argi O’Leary

-The New Jersey Assembly has passed legislation, A.B.
-4694, which would impose a reciprocal tax on nonresidents who work remotely outside of the state, for their convenience, for in-state employers.
-This means that if an employee’s state of residence determines the source of income of nonresidents by a “convenience of the employer test,” and the employee works for a New Jersey employer from a location in the employee’s state of residence for the employee’s own convenience, then the New Jersey employer would be required to include those days as days worked in New Jersey and withhold income tax accordingly.
+Retroactive to January 1, 2023, the New Jersey convenience of the employer law subjects nonresidents assigned to work for New Jersey employers to state income tax withholding.
+This means that 1) if an employee’s state of residence determines the source of income of nonresidents by a “convenience of the employer test,” and 2) the employee works for a New Jersey employer from a location in the employee’s state of residence for the employee’s own convenience, then 3) the New Jersey employer would be required to include those days as days worked in New Jersey and withhold income tax accordingly.
 Previously, the wages of nonresidents were only subject to New Jersey income tax if earned while physically present in New Jersey.

-- Additionally, the bill establishes a pilot program, to be administered by the Economic Development Authority, through which the authority will provide grants to businesses to assign New Jersey resident employees to New Jersey locations.
+In addition, the bill establishes a pilot program, to be administered by the Economic Development Authority, through which the authority will provide grants to businesses that assign New Jersey resident employees to New Jersey locations.
 A business is eligible for a grant if the business has 25 or more full-time employees and is principally located in another state.
 The bill caps the sum of all grants awarded in any fiscal year at $25 million and makes an initial one-time appropriation from the General Fund for the grant program.

 TECHNICAL INFORMATION CONTACTS: